aplteam/CompareFiles/README.md

 ## The configuration file

 The configuration file comes with several pre-defined comparison utilities.
 If you are using one of them then you only have to make sure that the path to that utility is available on the `PATH` environment variable, so that it can be found without knowing the installation folder.

 Alternatively you can specify the full path to the executable in the configuration file.
+However, make sure that use either use `/` as folder separator or double the backslashes: `\\`.

 Note that `CompareFiles` checks whether the utilities are actually available, and ignores those that are not.
 Therefore you don't need to remove utilities you have not installed.